-- All employers should review and update current anti-harassment policy language based on NYS requirements.
+- Anti-harassment policy language should be updated as needed based on NYS requirements.

-- Employers should develop a sexual harassment prevention training program that ensures state and city deadlines are met.
+- Employers should offer a sexual harassment prevention training program that ensures state and city deadlines are met.

-- Develop a communication plan for employees notifying them of continued sexual harassment prevention training requirements.
+- Employees should be notified of continued sexual harassment prevention training requirements.

 SEXUAL HARASSMENT PREVENTION TRAINING RESOURCES